s00d/php-rocksdb-rc/README.md

 ## Enabling Autocompletion in PhpStorm

-To enable autocompletion for the `php_rocksdb_rc` extension in PhpStorm, follow these steps:
+To enable autocompletion for the `librocksdb` extension in PhpStorm, follow these steps:

 1. **Download the Stub File**